 - Having a baby in the NICU can be stressful for parents.
 Expect to have strong feelings about your baby’s health and care.

-- You, your partner and your family may deal with the stress of the NICU differently.
+- You and your partner may deal with the stress of the NICU differently.
 It’s OK to have different feelings.

 - Go to shareyourstory.org to find support and encouragement from other parents with a baby in the NICU.

-- Scared about your baby’s medical condition and what may happen to them in the future
+- Scared about your baby’s medical condition and what may happen to her in the future

 - Sad about your baby being in the hospital and not at home like you planned

 - Overwhelmed by your life outside the NICU, like going to work, paying bills, taking care of other children and taking care of things at home

 - Worried about how your partner’s recovering from labor and birth and coping with your baby’s condition